Poland in the Eurovision Song Contest 2010: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 7 February 2010, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 7 February 2010, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Poland was placed into the first semi-final, to be held on 25 May 2010, and was scheduled to perform in the second half of the show.
 The running order for the semi-finals was decided through another draw on 23 March 2010 and Poland was set to perform in position 9, following the entry from Bosnia and Herzegovina and before the entry from Belgium.

 The two semi-finals and the final were broadcast in Poland on TVP1 and TVP Polonia with commentary by Artur Orzech.
 The Polish spokesperson, who announced the Polish votes during the final, was Aleksandra Rosiak.